DeveloperMuriithi/mac-setup/README.md

 I use [rectangle](https://rectangleapp.com/) to move and resize windows using keyboard shortcuts.
 I used to use [spectacle](https://www.spectacleapp.com/), but rectangle is more regularly maintained and allows me to use all of the same keyboard shortcuts as spectacle.

-I highly recommend installing this and memorizing the keyboard shortcuts.
-Fluid and seamless window management is key to being productive while coding.

 Search for `rectangle` in RayCast `brew search` or: